rails/rails/guides/source/configuring.md

 * `config.log_tags` accepts a list of: methods that the `request` object responds to, a `Proc` that accepts the `request` object, or something that responds to `to_s`.
 This makes it easy to tag log lines with debug information like subdomain and request id - both very helpful in debugging multi-user production applications.

 * `config.logger` is the logger that will be used for `Rails.logger` and any related Rails logging such as `ActiveRecord::Base.logger`.
 It defaults to an instance of `ActiveSupport::TaggedLogging` that wraps an instance of `ActiveSupport::Logger` which outputs a log to the `log/` directory.
-You can supply a custom logger, to get full compatability you must follow these guidelines:
+You can supply a custom logger, to get full compatibility you must follow these guidelines:
   * To support a formatter you must manually assign a formatter from the `config.log_formatter` value to the logger.
   * To support tagged loggs the log instance must be wrapped with `ActiveSupport::TaggedLogging`.
   * To support silencing the logger must include `LoggerSilence` and `ActiveSupport::LoggerThreadSafeLevel` modules.
 The `ActiveSupport::Logger` class already includes these modules.